Finland

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Finland stands at 27.1% in 2024, reflecting a decrease of 2.3 percentage points from the previous year.
-Over the latest five-year span from 2020 to 2024, the BRI has shown a downward trend, averaging 27.8%.
-When compared to the 1980s average of -18.0%, the current BRI is approximately 45.1 percentage points higher.
-On a global scale, Finland is positioned 28th among 35 countries, while within Europe it ranks near the lower end at 25th out of 30 nations.
+The Birthgap Retirement Indicator (BRI) for Finland stands at 27.1% in 2024, showing a decrease of 2.3 percentage points from the previous year.
+Over the last five years (2020–2024), the BRI has trended downward, averaging 27.8%.
+This figure significantly exceeds the 1980s average of -18.0% by approximately 45.1 percentage points.
+On a global scale, Finland holds the 28th position out of 35 countries for this metric, while within Europe, it ranks near the lower end with the 25th spot among 30 nations.

 Source: Human Fertility Database.